Filled with tender beef, and vegetables in a rich broth this recipe is made in your slow cooker. Poor Man's Stew is

-Today we're talking Italian Beef Soup.
-It's hearty because it's made with ground beef and filled with vegetables.
-But shh.... we're taking an easy shortcut with this meal because we're using frozen vegetables!
+Today we're talking about the best beef stew.
+This easy meal is hearty because it's made with ground beef and filled with vegetables.

-✔️It's an easy slow cooker recipe and comes together in a snap and it's souper delicious!
+✔️ It's an easy slow cooker recipe that comes together in a snap and it's souper delicious!
 Get it? soup-er? 😋

 - beef broth - choose low sodium when possible.
 Always review the breakdown of ingredients.
 Some broths are incredibly high in sodium!

 - crushed tomatoes - if it's summertime and you're making this recipe, consider using fresh tomatoes - substitute four cups chopped tomatoes for one can of crushed tomatoes.

 - cannelloni beans - can substitute with white beans if you'd prefer.
 Red potatoes would be a great substitute.